January Savings ends in

 Can watching too many horror movies cause insomnia?

-One thing is for certain, however, and that is that horror movies do raise cortisol levels which notoriously make it hard to sleep.
-If you watch scary movies or TV shows every night, there’s a chance you’ll consistently struggle to get to sleep.
+One thing is for certain, however, and that is that horror movies do raise cortisol levels, which notoriously make it hard to sleep.
+So, if you watch scary movies or TV shows every night, there’s a chance you’ll consistently struggle to get to sleep straight away.

-On the other hand, viewing horror content consistently can desensitise you to the tension, with your body less likely to perceive a threat, so scary movies won’t have as much of an effect on you.
+On the other hand, viewing horror content consistently can desensitise you to the tension you experience while watching it, with your body less likely to perceive incoming scenes and scares as threats, meaning scary movies will have less of an impact on your stress levels as time goes on.

-If you are struggling to get to sleep every night, and you also consume a lot of horror and gore, we’d recommend giving yourself a break to see if it helps.
-There are plenty of other good films and shows out there that don’t get your heart racing quite as fast!
+At the end of the day, if you’re struggling to get to sleep every night, and you also consume a lot of horror and gore, we’d recommend giving yourself a break to see if it helps.
+After all, there are plenty of other good films and shows out there that won’t get your heart racing quite as fast!

 An image of the author, Barry, Entertainment Guru Barry, Entertainment Guru Bio & articles